 myONThe Read on myON partnership provides all children from birth through grade five in Hillsborough and Pinellas Counties with access to more than 8,000 e-books.
 The goal of the myON partnership is to provide each child in our community with equitable access to a large collection of enhanced digital books to encourage reading, increase literacy rates, and promote literacy throughout the region.
 Learn more

-Summer CareFaced with the high cost of child care, many low income households must choose between quitting their paying job to stay home with their child(ren) over the summer or leaving them with family or other unskilled child care.
-United Way’s Summer Care initiative ensures that low-income families have access to quality, education enriched summer child care while providing parents with financial literacy classes.
-In 2015, 589 children received scholarships, and parents received financial education classes in which they learned about budgeting, dollar stretching, and credit/debt management.
-In addition, 166 children received individual tutoring through United Way Suncoast.
+Summer CareFaced with the high cost of child care, many low-income households must choose between quitting their paying job to stay home with their child(ren) over the summer or leaving them with family or unskilled child care.
+United Way’s Summer Care initiative ensures that low-income families have access to quality, education-enriched summer childcare while providing parents with financial literacy classes.
+In 2020, 477 children received scholarships, and parents received financial education classes in which they learned about budgeting, dollar stretching, and credit/debt management.
+In addition, 127 children received virtual (due to the pandemic) individual tutoring through United Way Suncoast.
 Of those, 100% had no summer learning loss and on average, participants increased reading ability by 6 months.
 In addition, we provided Summer Bridge Books to 2,026 children at the 22 Summer Campsites plus Seminole Elementary and four other programs in Hillsborough and Pinellas counties.
 Three-fourth of students who received the books and completed the pre and post-tests did not experience summer learning loss.
 Learn more